The Stonekeeper's Curse: Summary

 Emily, her brother, and their crew of robots continue to travel in the underground world to the city of Kanalis to find an antidote for her mother.
 At the same time, the elf Trellis continues to hunt Emily down, due to her denial of agreeing to join him to fight his evil father, the Elf King.
 However, because his son did not bring Emily to him, the Elf King states that Trellis has failed him again.
 He forces Trellis to be accompanied by the Elf Luger, who like Trellis and Emily, is also a stonekeeper.
 While Emily mourns for her mother, the robot Cogsley is currently teaching Navin how to control the robotic house.

 When the crew arrives at Kanalis, they find everyone in the city are humanoid animals.
 As they seek the town's doctor, elves begin to tighten their grip on Kanalis which puts the city under depression.
 At the city, they meet the humanoid fox Leon Redbeard who teaches Emily about the danger of her amulet.
-Additionally, he says how she must not let it, the amulet, take control of her which is not so easy as its influence over her is strong.
-Leon also offers to be Emily's bodyguard but is rejected from the robot Miskit, despite Emily thinking it's a good idea.
+Additionally, he says how she must not let the amulet take control of her which is not so easy as its influence over her is strong.
+Leon also offers to be Emily's bodyguard but is rejected by the robot Miskit, despite Emily thinking it's a good idea.

 When the elves shoot a cannon on the hospital the crew is in, everyone in the building is evacuated to a train, except for Emily, Leon, and Miskit, who begins to dislike Leon.
-Leon leads them through underground so they could reach their destination, Demon Mountain, in which the doctor claimed that magical curing fruit is on top of the mountain, which could cure Emily's mother.
-Many people and elves who have attempted this quest have never come back.
+Leon leads them underground towards Demon Mountain, as a doctor claimed that magical fruit which could cure Emily's mother grows on top of the mountain.
+Many people, including elves, who have attempted this quest have never come back.

 Soon they are encountered once again by elves.
 Leon is able to protect Emily for a bit but almost dies in doing so.
 Emily saves him with her magical amulet, astonishing Leon, the elves and Miskit.

 At the same time, elves invade the robotic house, and the robots have no choice but to shut themselves down so the elves don't collect data from them.
 Meanwhile, the humanoid bull Balin shows Navin a future-telling talking tree, and he rushes to Demon Mountain due to one of the tree's visions of Emily falling to her death.
 Meanwhile, while climbing the mountain, Leon shows Emily how to focus her amulet's power with a walking stick.
 He begins by showing her how to pick up a nut with her amulet without burning it.
 After mastering this, she moves a bunch of explosives that were in their way.
 At the same time, the sinister voice of her amulet is growing stronger and almost makes her injure Leon and leave Miskit.